International Emergency Medicine

 One of the most important aspects of a fellowship is the type of curriculum it offers.
 Programs have either a structured or flexible program.
 Structured programs have a set curriculum that all fellows follow, because it is believed that there are core concepts that all fellows need to learn regardless of specific interests.
 More flexible programs allow the fellow to determine what they want to learn.
 Some applicants prefer the structure because it can help them develop their skills with more guidance from experts in their area of interest, but some prefer more flexibility to allow them to determine how much time they travel, what they learn, or how they’ll develop their skills further.
 Most programs have a mixture of both styles of learning, so be sure to match your program with your career goals and your style of learning.

-During fellowship you typically spend 2-7 months per year working on projects abroad.
+During fellowship, you typically spend two to seven months per year working on projects abroad.
 The rest of the time is spent working clinical shifts in the ED, preparing didactics, working on research, and fulfilling administrative responsibilities.

 Board certification afterwards?